 This section established the theoretical foundations of clipping mechanisms:

-2. Two constraint methods: Method 1 (adaptive clipping center) and Method 2 (fixed incremental clipping), both guaranteeing $U_k \leq \epsilon/2$
+2. Two constraint methods: the hard-constraint versions of Method 1 (adaptive clipping center) and Method 2 (fixed incremental clipping) both imply $U_k \leq \epsilon/2$; the clipped surrogates used in practice are approximations to this idea

-4. Method selection: Method 1 (adaptive) is recommended for high staleness or LLM large vocabulary scenarios; Method 2 (incremental) is attractive when you want the trust-region/clipping constraint to avoid depending on the old policy family (but data still needs to provide behavior logprobs to compute $\rho_k$)
+4. Method selection: Method 1 (adaptive) is recommended for high staleness or LLM large vocabulary scenarios; Method 2 (incremental) is attractive when you want the clipping center to avoid depending on the old policy family (but data still needs to provide behavior logprobs to compute $\rho_k$)

 5. $S_k$ control is the sampling side’s responsibility, implemented through data filtering and version windows